VOBREDIMET Design Framework

 • our house at the moment has 16 kWh usable battery capacity and the inverter gives 3,6 kW

-• a Kia EV6 ha 77 kWh usable battery capacity and the inverter gives 3,6 kW
+• a Kia EV6 has 77 kWh usable battery capacity and the inverter gives 3,6 kW

-you realise that this gives some possibilities to develop a solution that is not perfect in terms of self sufficiency but sounds better than running a petrol powered generator.
+you realise that this gives some possibilities to develop a solution that is not perfect in terms of self sufficiency but is better than running a petrol powered generator.

 Electric car with V2L